kerrie-jones/christmas-pairs/README.md

 <img src="assets/images/heading.png" width="600px">

 ### Christmas Countdown Timer
-- Christmas countdown timer counting down days to christmas \
+- Christmas countdown timer counting down days to christmas.
+Snowlike effect added in css. \
 <img src="assets/images/countdown_timer.png" width="600px">

 ### Instructions Button
-- This button when clicked brings up the instructions popup.
+- This button when clicked brings up the instructions popup. \
 <img src="assets/images/instructions_button.png" width="150px">

 ### Instructions Popup
-- Modal popup with instruction on how to play \
+- Modal popup with instruction on how to play.
+User can close out of this by clicking x or anywhere outside the box \
 <img src="assets/images/instructions_modal.png" width="200px">

 ### Replay Button
-- This button when clicked refreshes the page, so the user can restart the game
+- This button when clicked refreshes the page, so the user can restart the game \
 <img src="assets/images/replay_button.png" width="150px">

 ### Game Grid
 - Grid of 20 cards.
 10 matching pairs.
 All cards initially will have the red snowflake image.
 2 cards are then flipped revealing card image.
-If pairs are a match there will then be a plain green image in place of the red snowflake image. \
+If pairs are a match there will then be a plain green image in place of the red snowflake image.
+If not a match they will revert back to the red snowflake image ready for user to flip two more cards \
 <img src="assets/images/game_grid.png" width="300px">

 ### Pairs Won Counter Display and Flips Counter Display